Tips for Setting Up the New Google Analytics 4

 Setting up your new GA4 properties is one thing, but optimizing your configuration can take some time.
 To help speed up the process, we are here to walk you through some of the main changes to ensure optimal data collection and reporting opportunities.

-Update Data Retention to 14 Months
+Update Data Retention To 14 Months

 The data retention setting in GA4 allows you to select a period of time for which your data will be restored.
 Any data that falls outside of the period of time selected will be permanently deleted in GA4.